-Law enforcement agents in Johnson County, Indiana, the county Wednesday to serve 63 felony warrants to people suspected of drug dealing.
-Johnson County, which is just northeast of Monroe County, 70 drug overdose deaths in 2016.
+Law enforcement agents in Johnson County, Indiana, swept the county Wednesday to serve 63 felony warrants to people suspected of drug dealing.
+Johnson County, which is just northeast of Monroe County, suffered 70 drug overdose deaths in 2016.

 Although Johnson County law enforcement agencies claim these arrests will curb drug use and dealing, the Editorial Board would like to see local government focus less on arrests and more on harm reduction.

 Taking local drug dealers off the streets might temporarily help communities, but these dealers are likely easily replaceable — their removal won’t cure addiction in the county.
-A study done by the Justice Policy Institute, a nonprofit that advocates for criminal justice reform, that harm reduction and treatment are much more cost-effective than incarceration.
+A study done by the Justice Policy Institute, a nonprofit that advocates for criminal justice reform, found that harm reduction and treatment are much more cost-effective than incarceration.

 Taxpayer money is going toward putting nonviolent drug users and small-scale dealers in jail.
 This money would be better spent on more efficient rehabilitation programs.